IstatCooperation/CSPro2sql/README.md

 ![new engine](https://img.shields.io/badge/new-engine-brightgreen) **-Engine scan**

-At the end of the `[PRELIMINARY STEPS]` execute the scan engine:
+At the end of the `[PRELIMINARY STEPS]` described in the `README.txt`, execute the scan engine:

 ```
 cspro2sql -e scan -p test/test.properties
 ```
-If you set everithing according to the step by step guide, you should get the following output:
+If you have set everything according to the step-by-step guide, you should get the following output:

 ```
 Starting property file scan...